This is the famous Bangkok, the main gateway to the Orient and its greatest city.

 25 Amazing Things To Do in Bangkok Thailand (12:40 minutes movie clip)

 A city that never sleeps, at twilights, Bangkok completely alters its face transforming into a beautiful and luminous spectacle.
-At night, as a daily ritual, ordinary-looking places during the day, dressing up as it were for a cocktail party.
+At night, as a daily ritual, ordinary-looking places during the day, dress up as it were for a cocktail party.
 Bangkok's incredible nightlife is an extravaganza filled with flashing lights, music, and fun-loving crowds.
 It gets much more enjoyable strolling around at night when the daily heat subsides and it's noticeably cooler.

-Thus, plenty of venues of choice for fellow travelers, hunting for action and romance, are squared up around Sukhumvit Road, namely Soi Cowboy, Nana Entertainment Plaza & Nana Disco.
-A while back, Grace coffee shop launched Clinton Plaza and other night entertainment spots.
+Thus, plenty of venues of choice for fellow travelers, hunting for action and romance, took root around Sukhumvit Road, namely Soi Cowboy, Nana Entertainment Plaza & Nana Disco.
+And a while back, Grace Coffee Shop launched Clinton Plaza and other night entertainment spots.
 In fact, no other city, at least in Southeast Asia, rivals Bangkok for its thrilling Nightlife Extravaganza.
 This vibrant city compounds pre-and-after hours small intimate bars and cocktail lounges along with boasted and crowded clubs and discos.
 Some are equipped with sophisticated sound systems, laser lights, and other modern gear.
-Other inns provide for a more friendly and relaxed ambiance, featuring slow dance melodies or attracting guests with live entertainers.
-Some of the best, primarily situated in the leading hotels, offer the superior bona fide experience inspired by top music play artists and musicians from all over the world.
-Speaking of bars, it's just impossible to overlook the legendary Thermae, one of Bangkok oldest after-hours gatherings.
-This popular hangout is distinguished by its genuine humble character with somewhat bizarre ambiance and eccentric frequenters.
-Yet, being patronaged by flamboyant freelance girls, it has a lifelong reputation of a venue where one could never get bored.
-More info on shopping, dining and night entertainment in Bangkok is found on the page entitle Shopping and Hotspots.
-In addition, please refer to a list of recommended tours in Bangkok at Private & Joint-Bus Guided Tours.
-And by all means, take advantage of this special travel promotion and enjoy the luxury and exotic Thailand Vacation of your dreams at incredible savings!
-(This Bangkok--Pattaya package is guided by our experts.)
+Other inns provide a more friendly and relaxed ambiance, featuring slow dance melodies or attracting guests with live entertainers.
+Some of the best, primarily situated in the leading hotels, offer a superior bona fide experience inspired by top music-playing and singing artists and musicians from all over the world.

-Most Bangkokians are quite formal, particularly concerning the manner of dress.
-To get into most of the hi-so-type indoor venues frequented mainly by locals, one must be dressed appropriately.
-However, many night entertainment establishments bow to submit their exceptions for tourists in casual clothes.
-Still, when visiting the Grand Palace and Buddhist temples, one must be dressed respectfully: no open shoulder shirts, no shorts, and no sandals are permitted.
-The same is true in certain nightclubs, pubs, restaurants, discos, and similar establishments, which are well air-conditioned, and occasionally, it may be even a bit chilly inside. |
+Most Bangkokians are quite formal, particularly concerning the dress code.
+To enter the most hi-so-type indoor venues frequented primarily by locals, appropriate dress is mandatory.
+Nevertheless, some nighttime entertainment establishments are willing to accommodate casually dressed tourists.
+Still, when visiting the Grand Palace and Buddhist temples, one must be dressed respectfully: no open-shoulder shirts, no shorts, and no sandals are allowed.
+The same is true in certain nightclubs, pubs, restaurants, discos, and similar places that are well-air-conditioned.
+At times, it might feel a bit chilly inside. |

 To be continued...